 PCHR Concludes Training Course on “Human Rights and Mechanisms to Promote Right to Health”

-This training course is the third of its kind in 2020 and participants in this course were divided into two groups to maintain public health and safety standards under the coronavirus pandemic.
-This training course was organized under project “Promote, Respect, and Fulfill the Right to the Highest Attainable Standard of Health in the Gaza Strip” implemented by PCHR in partnership with the Palestinian Medical Relief Society (PMRS) and funded by the European Union.
-The project is expected to continue until the end of 2021, with 8 training courses per year targeting 200 members of the medical personnel and activists in the Gaza Strip.
+These training courses are held for the 3rd consecutive year, under “Promote, Respect, and Fulfill the Right to the Highest Attainable Standard of Health in the Gaza Strip” project implemented by PCHR in partnership with the Palestinian Medical Relief Society (PMRS) and funded by the European Union.
+These training courses will continue until the end of 2021 as a total of 8 courses are supposed to be held in 2021 targeting 200 the medical personnel and activists in the Gaza Strip.

 The project aims to improve access to healthcare; provide legal counseling and legal assistance to the Palestinian patients; disseminate the culture of human rights and humanitarian law, particularly the right to health, by building the capacities of those working in the health sector; and to monitor, document and follow up violations of the right to health.